Needlecrafts Crochet Crochet Basics

 The Spruce / Mollie Johanson

-Crochet star stitch forms rows of starburst-like stitches, each worked with multiple loops.
-This stitch is also sometimes called the "Marguerite stitch" or the "daisy stitch," or even a "spiked cluster."
+In crochet, the star stitch forms rows of starburst-like stitches.
+It creates a beautiful thick texture and is great for dense projects, such as washcloths and winter blankets.
+This stitch is sometimes called the "Marguerite stitch," the "daisy stitch," or even a "spiked cluster."
 That's helpful to know because it gives a visual of how you'll form each "star" with a cluster of "spikes," which you work between.
-To make the pattern, you also work rows of half double crochet stitch between the rows of stars.

 Watch Now: How to Crochet a Simple Star Stitch